Medieval Latin

 Students are also encouraged to take courses in Greek at the appropriate level, and will be advised on opportunities to pursue training in Latin palaeograpy, either through coursework or summer study.

 Modern Languages.
-The demonstration of a reading knowledge of French or Italian and of German, to be tested by the department (with the aid of dictionaries).
+The demonstration of a reading knowledge of German and of either French or Italian, to be tested by the department (with the aid of dictionaries).
+Students may petition the graduate committee to replace one of the latter two languages with another language by submitting a written proposal outlining academic rationale.
 This requirement must be fulfilled before the dissertation prospectus is approved.
 Tests are normally administered in October and April.

 Pedagogy.
 Students take a practicum course (Classic 360) in the craft of teaching, normally in their third year.
 Strategies will be applicable to courses taught in translation as well as language courses.

-General Examinations (for students who entered the program in or after 2023).
+General Examinations.
 All students will take General Examinations comprising four parts, namely:

-1. Two written examinations of three hours each in the translation of classical Latin and Medieval Latin authors; each examination will consist of six passages (half prose and half verse) of which four will be from the reading list and two will be at sight (i.e., not from the reading list).
-Each component may be taken separately and both must be passed by the fall of the third year.
+1. Two examinations of three hours each in the translation of classical Latin and Medieval Latin authors; each examination will consist of six passages from the reading list (half prose and half verse).
+Students must translate four (two prose and two poetry).
+In addition, they must translate two sight passages (i.e., not from the reading list): one prose and one poetry.
+Candidates will use the classical Latin reading list for the Classical Philology track, and develop their own Medieval Latin reading list, to be approved by the graduate committee.
+The exams may be taken separately and both must be passed by the fall of the third year.

 2. Two oral examinations of forty-five minutes each, on the history of classical and Medieval Latin literature.
 The classical Latin literature oral exam will normally be taken at the end of the survey courses (Latin 112a/b).
 The contents of the classical Latin literature exam will be based on the material covered in those courses.
 The examining committee will normally consists of the instructors from the 112 courses along with an additional faculty member to moderate the proceedings and to intervene at his or her discretion.
 The Medieval Latin literature oral exam will normally be taken at the end of the second year.

 These examinations may only be repeated once in the event of failure.
-If a student fails only one part of the examination, then he or she need only repeat that part.
+If a student fails only one part of the examination, then they need only repeat that part.

-Special Examinations (for students who entered the program in or after 2023).
-By the end of the third or, at the latest, the fourth year the candidate must take a two-hour oral examination devoted to
+Special Examinations.
+Normally, by the end of the third year, the candidate must take a two-hour oral examination devoted to

 1. An ancient Latin author, with attention to the author's influence on medieval literature or thought;